SwissTPH/COVID_measures_by_canton/README.md

 by their preceding variable name and oxford (for example C1\_oxford\_).
 Please refer to the [oxford code book](https://www.bsg.ox.ac.uk/research/research-projects/coronavirus-government-response-tracker) for descriptions on all oxford variables.
 All other variables have self-explanatory variable names and are coded as either factors with self-explanatory levels or as numerical.
-The “COVID\_measures\_KT\_epi_openZH.csv” and the “COVID\_measures\_KT\_epi_foph.csv” data sets contain additional variables that are directly imported from their sources (see above).
+The “COVID\_measures\_KT\_epi_openZH.csv” data set contains additional variables that are directly imported from their source (see above).
 Those additional epidemiological variables have been renamed with self-explanatory variable names, but their exact coding schemes are unknown to us.

 Below please find an overview table of the non-oxford measures variables.